Three Tips on Communicating the Benefits of a Dental Insurance Plan

 Your provider should be able to help you promote these campaigns, along with supplying relevant literature, which focuses on the oral health implications as well as the overall health and wellbeing benefits.

 3) Let your employees know where they can find their nearest dentist.

 Your employees will need to know how they can find their nearest dentist and ideally one close to the workplace as this minimises time away and is also often more convenient as they can go during their lunchbreak or straight from work.
-Look for a provider who can offer a large network of dentists, and ensure you communicate the nearest practice locations to your employees – for example check to see if they have an online Find a Dentist search facility your employees can access.
+The great thing about taking out dental insurance with Get Dental Plans, is that your employees can still continue to use their existing dentist, so there is minimal upheaval for them.